Gareth Jones (journalist): Kidnapping and death

 Jones and Müller were captured en route by bandits who demanded a ransom of 200 Mauser firearms and 100,000 Chinese dollars (according to The Times, equivalent to about £8,000).
 Müller was released after two days to arrange for the ransom to be paid.
 On 1 August, Jones's father received a telegram: "Well treated.
 Expect release soon."
 On 5 August, The Times reported that the kidnappers had moved Jones to an area 10 mi southeast of Kuyuan and were now asking for 10,000 Chinese dollars (about £800), and two days later he had again been moved, this time to Jehol.
 On 8 August, the news came that the first group of kidnappers had handed him over to a second group, and the ransom had increased to 100,000 Chinese dollars again.
 The Chinese and Japanese governments both made an effort to contact the kidnappers.

 On 17 August 1935, The Times reported that the Chinese authorities had found Jones's body the previous day with three bullet wounds.
 The authorities believed that he had been killed on 12 August, the day before his 30th birthday.
 There is a suspicion among some that his murder had been engineered by the Soviet NKVD, as revenge for the embarrassment he had caused the Soviet regime.
 Others, such as his official biographer Margaret Siriol Colley, point to Japanese involvement.
-Lloyd George is reported to have said: